jackmerrill/maatt.fr/content/work.md

 - **より良い (Yoriyoi)** (coming soon)–  A cross-platform content blocker to help with a better Internet.
 An experiment with Safari Content Blockers.

 ## 2021
+- **[First interview with Miles McCain–](https://edu.doamatto.xyz/interview-with-miles)** An interview with R. Miles McCain, a Stanford student and developer of PrivacySpy, on the topic of artificial intelligence.
+First professional interview I've done; not great, not terrible.
 - **[マージ (Māji)–](https://github.com/doamatto/maji)** A dirt-simple tool to merge JSON files.
 An experiment with Newtonsoft.
 - **[伏見 (Fushimi)–](https://github.com/doamatto/fushimi)** A simple webhook updated to keep remotes up-to-date on every push to Git.
 - **[稲荷 (Inari)–](https://github.com/doamatto/inari)** A zero-config web server with sensible defaults.